RSN Racing & Sport: As RSN Racing and Sport

 Briefly, in 2011, the station rebranded as Radio Sport National.
 However, coinciding with the pending sale of Tote Tasmania to Tatts Group, the station rebranded as RSN Racing & Sport.
 Following this sale, RSN was replaced on its Tasmanian frequencies by Brisbane-based RadioTAB.

-ACTTAB Radio eventually dropped RSN coverage, in favour of that from Sydney-based network Sky Sports Radio.
+The 927 kHz Melbourne frequency was slowly returned to RSN's branding starting in 2014, although the "RSN" name was retained.
+ACTTAB Radio also eventually dropped its simulcast of RSN following that TAB's purchase by Tabcorp in 2014, with the Sydney-based Sky Sports Radio broadcast in its place.

+With Racing Victoria having recently purchased the throughbred industry's stake in the station, RSN was relaunched in early 2023, with plans announced at the time for a deeper specific focus on Victorian racing, including during afternoon and evening coverage on its main service.